Assistant Director, Head, Sub-Saharan Africa Division

-Bennett graduated from University of California Berkeley with a degree in History and holds a Masters in International History and Politics from the Graduate Institute of International and Development Studies in Geneva.
+Anne graduated from the University of California Berkeley with a degree in history and holds a Masters in international history and politics from the Graduate Institute of International and Development Studies, in Geneva, Switzerland.

 Finance Officer, Sub-Saharan Africa Division